shanmugapriya1098/Smart-crop-protection-system-using-IOT-in-wokwi/README.md

 ## Notes
 - Designed for learning and prototyping
-- Can be extended with GSM, IoT cloud, or mobile alerts
+- Can be extended with GSM